Konsole-Studio/Alive-Engine/README.md

 https://github.com/Konsole-Studio/Alive-Engine/issues

-*Please be aware of the labels, only pick a task if it is ready to start*
+*Please be aware of the labels, only pick a task if it has the label Ready to Start*